Messaging has become a part of our life. Whether it’s SMS or instant messaging apps, people message more than ever.

 Signal is available for Windows, Mac, Linux, Android, iPhone, and iPad devices.
 You must have the Signal mobile app to log in to the desktop app.

 Google Messages has a Messages for Web feature from which you can send and receive messages.
-Unlike with Signal, you must have the phone connected to the internet at all times.
+Unlike with Signal, you must always have the phone connected to the internet.

 Other features